 Andrea Zammit - http://www.einstein.yu.edu/faculty/13899/andrea-zammit/ Dr. Andrea R. Zammit is an Assistant Professor in the Department of Neurology at Albert Einstein College of Medicine.
 She received her B.Psy (hons.) from the University of Malta, and her MSc. in Human Cognitive Neuropsychology and Ph.D. in Psychology with emphasis on Cognitive Aging and Cognitive Epidemiology from the University of Edinburgh, Scotland.
 Recently, she was awarded a NIH-K01 Mentored Research Career Development Award from the National Institute on Aging to identify and characterize preclinical profiles of Alzheimer’s disease using latent variable modelling techniques.
 Her areas of research include individual differences in cognitive aging and cognitive epidemiology; statistical modelling of cognitive and noncognitive (e.g. physiological, behavioral) symptoms in aging and dementia; and risk (e.g. vascular disease) and protective (e.g. educational attainment) factors of Alzheimer’s disease and related disorders.

-Daisy Zavala Daisy Zavala is a first year Ph.D. student in the Social and Health Psychology program at Stony Brook University.
+Daisy Zavala Daisy Zavala is a second year Ph.D. student in the Social and Health Psychology program at Stony Brook University.
 Daisy earned her B.A. in Psychological Science in Spring 2019 from California State University San Marcos.
 She plans to to study the effects of minority stress and EMA design at Stony Brook University.
 Specifically, she is interested in exploring why some individuals develop resilience while under significant stress while others do not.
 Daisy is also a recipient of the A. W. Burghadt Turner Graduate Fellowship, coordinated by the Center for Inclusive Education (CIE).

 Sheri R. Levy - https://you.stonybrook.edu/prejudicelab/ Dr. Sheri R. Levy (Ph.D.
 Columbia Univ., USA, B.A.
 Univ.
 Michigan, Ann Arbor, USA) is a Professor and former Chair in the Psychology Department.
 Levy’s research team studies factors that cause and maintain prejudice, stigmatization, and negative intergroup relations and that can be harnessed to reduce bias, marginalization, and discrimination.
 Their research also examines the potential intersectionality of ableism, ageism, heterosexism, racism, and sexism.
 They study different age groups (10 year old individuals and older) in educational and community settings, in several countries (including Colombia, the Philippines, and the U.S.) and use a variety of methodologies including relatively brief experimental laboratory research, online questionnaire studies, brief surveys in the local community, nationwide telephone surveys, cross-sectional longitudinal studies, and daily and weekly diary studies.
 In research on aging, they study aging anxiety, attitudes toward older adults and aging, intergenerational interactions, self-perceptions of aging, social support as well as ageism reduction.
 Levy’s team has shown that PEACE (Positive Education about Aging and Contact Experiences) model (Levy, 2016) interventions promote increased aging knowledge as well as reduced negative stereotyping of and attitudes toward adults, aging anxiety, and concerns about aging.